martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

-Wildcard certificates, those that have an identifier with `*` as the left-most DNS label, automatically vouch for any and all host names within their domain.
+Wildcard certificates, those that have an identifier with `*` as the left-most DNS label, automatically vouch for any single-label host names within their domain, but not multiple levels.
 This can be convenient for administrators but also poses the risk of vouching for rogue or buggy hosts.
 See for example {{Defeating-SSL}} (beginning at slide 91) and {{HTTPSbytes}}
 (slides 38-40).